Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-4-Engineering-Practices.md

 These instructions help Copilot generate code that fits seamlessly into the existing codebase.

+### Step 4.3: Auto-Generate Repository Instructions

+Use the Copilot Chat "Generate Chat Instructions" feature to automatically create (or refine) the repository’s `copilot-instructions.md`, then compare and improve it.

+1. Open Copilot Chat
+2. Click the gear icon (Configure Chat) → choose **Generate Chat Instructions**
+3. Look through the changes that Copilot has suggested making to the instructions file
+4. Accept the changes that you think add value to the instructions, and `Undo` the ones that don't

+> Tip: You should repeat this process routinely to ensure that the instructions always stay up to date with the codebase.
+This ensures that Copilot gets the best context possible when working within your code.

 ## 💎 Step 5: Best Practices for Creating Effective Instruction Files

 Creating high-quality instruction files is essential for maximizing Copilot's effectiveness in production environments.
 Well-crafted instructions help teams maintain consistency, enforce standards, and guide AI-assisted development.